v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 9. Select **Done.**

-10. In the **External access** window, validate that **spam.com** are represented in the list of domains and thas the appropriate Status.
+10. In the **External access** window, validate that **spam.com** is represented in the list of domains and has the appropriate Status.

 11. Select **Save.*